 In less than five months, the biggest sporting event in the world will kick off.
-The 2022 edition of the World Cup starts in Qatar on the 21st of November, and we would want to look at the World Cup favorites.
+The edition of the World Cup starts in 2026, and we would want to look at the World Cup favorites.

-Below is a table that contains the odds for the different teams competing at the 2022 World Cup in Qatar.
+Below is a table that contains the odds for the different teams competing at the World Cup.

 |Brazil 5.50||Ecuador 150.0|

 |England 6.50||Serbia 150.0|

 |Belgium 13.0||Japan 250.0|

 This is the 22nd edition of the World Cup.
 There are just 13 teams that have played in the finals.
 The World Cup is generally dominated by two continents, South America and Europe.